Spivak pronoun: History

 In 1975, Christine M. Elverson of Skokie, Illinois, won a contest by the Chicago Association of Business Communicators to find replacements for "she and he", "him and her", and "his and hers".
-Her "transgender pronouns" ey, em, and eir were formed by dropping the "th" from they, them, and their.
+Her pronouns ey, em, and eir were formed by dropping the "th" from they, them, and their.
 (See 'em.)
 The article that first reported the pronouns treated them as something of a joke, concluding with the line, "A contestant from California entered the word 'uh' because 'if it isn't a he or a she, it's uh, something else.'
 So much of eir humor."